Asian stocks fall ahead of US inflation update

 The Dow Jones Industrial Average slipped 0.1% to 29,210.85.
 The Nasdaq composite lost 0.1% to 10,417.10.
 Both are on pace for a weekly loss.

-Minutes from the Fed's last interest rate policy meeting, released Wednesday, underscored the central bank's commitment to taming "unacceptably high" inflation.
+Minutes from the Fed's last meeting, released Wednesday, underscored the central bank's commitment to taming "unacceptably high" inflation.

-Also Wednesday, the British pound weakened against the U.S. dollar after the governor of the Bank of England, Andrew Bailey, confirmed the bank will not extend beyond Friday an emergency debt-buying plan introduced last month to stabilize financial markets.
+Also Wednesday, the British pound weakened against the U.S. dollar after the governor of the Bank of England, Andrew Bailey, confirmed Britain's central bank will not extend beyond Friday an emergency debt-buying plan to stabilize financial markets.

 The prompted expectations Japan's central bank might intervene again to prop up the yen's exchange rate following an earlier intervention in September.

-In energy markets, benchmark U.S. crude lost 18 cents to $87.09 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the price basis for international oil trading, shed 4 cents to $92.41 per barrel in London.
+In energy markets, benchmark U.S. crude gained 5 cents to $87.32 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the price basis for international oil trading, added 18 cents to $92.63 per barrel in London.